Go Serverless with Kubeless!

 So, what is serverless?

-The phrase "serverless" doesn’t mean servers are no longer involved; it simply means that developers don't need to worry about server maintenance, outages, and scaling bottlenecks anymore.
+The phrase "serverless" doesn’t mean servers are no longer involved; it simply means that developers no longer need to worry about server maintenance, outages, and scaling bottlenecks.

 Serverless is getting lots of attention lately.
 It is positioned as the next evolution for building distributed applications, going beyond container-based systems and letting developers build application workflows based on triggers and events.

-There are a lot of frameworks around serverless and some of them are open source.
-Most popular ones include IronFunctions, Gestalt, OpenLambda, Fission, Apache OpenWhisk, etc. I will be talking about a Kubernetes-native serverless framework - kubeless.
+There are a lot of frameworks around serverless, and some of them are open source.
+The most popular ones include IronFunctions, Gestalt, OpenLambda, Fission, Apache OpenWhisk, etc. I will be talking about a Kubernetes-native serverless framework - Kubeless.

 What is Kubeless?